junekpavel/ngx-gtm/README.md

 Avoid direct usage of `window.dataLayer` or `dataLayer`.
 You should always access it only via `GtmService` (as described above).
 It's mainly because of SSR.

 So instead `window.dataLayer.push({event: 'xxx'})`, it should always be `this.gtm.push({event: xxx})`.

+## IE support

+If you wan't to support IE browsers, you'll need `ParentNode.prepend` method polyfill.
+You can use [this one](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/prepend#Polyfill) and include it into your `src/polyfills.ts` file.